-Hamburger menu is a kind of navigation interface design pattern mostly used on mobile applications that consists in presenting navigation options that are initially hidden and that can be triggered by the click of a button.
+Hamburger menu is a kind of navigation interface design pattern mostly used on mobile applications that consist of presenting navigation options that are initially hidden and that can be triggered by the click of a button.

-In the documents analysed by Vitor Casadei, several uses were presented about big companies that initially adopted the hamburguer menu, but soon changed it to Tab Navigation.
+In the documents analysed by Vitor Casadei, several uses were presented about big companies that initially adopted the hamburger menu but soon changed it to Tab Navigation.
 Some companies as Facebook and BBC used the drawer navigation, but due to the low discoverability that this type of menu provides, they identified that users had problems locating sections and menu options.

-Here we are going to see an exemple where the hamburguer is not in an appropriate form:
+Here we are going to see an example where the hamburger is not in an appropriate form:

 When dealing with patterns that directly affect the discovery of content, the solution is not always simple.
 However, some recommendations are effective:

-• When using hamburguer menu, use appropriate and explanatory terms for menu items;
+• When using hamburger menu, use appropriate and explanatory terms for menu items;

 • Avoid creating too many menu items.
 This can lead to an extensive list of options that are easily ignored and, sometimes, not well displayed on mobile devices.

-• Although the menu is there, it’s positive to tell the users that what are the main navigation options avaliable on the front page.
+• Although the menu is there, it’s positive to tell the users that what are the main navigation options available on the front page.

-Now, we can see that the recommendations above was taken in consideration.
+Now, we can see that the recommendations above were taken into consideration.